vaibhavyadav1686/FACE-TRACKING/README.md

 This is helpful in deciding the time for which a person was present in the video.

 I have provided a stock video for the program.
+I have also provided the output file that I received when I ran the program.